saraalinazari/TriviaGame/README.md

 ## Requirement
 - Create a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
 - Layout this app with valid HTML and stylish CSS.
 - Ask different multiple choice questions.
-- Using timers to give user certain amount of time to answer each question.
+Using timers to give user certain amount of time to answer each question.
 - If the answer is wrong shows the right answer with a picture related to the answer.
 If the answer is right shows the picture related to the answer.
 Use timeout to show the answers for certain amount of time.
-- At the end it should show the number of right, wrong, and noanswers.
+- At the end it should show the number of right, wrong, and no answers.

 ## Prerequisites
 - Download Chrome or Internet Explorer or Mozilla for your specific operating system.